Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

-When asked whether they would trust the AI if they were faced with such AI system to support their real-world decision-making, only 35 out of 90 answered `Yes' to our system, but it is still significantly better than the baseline system (21 `Yes' out of 90) ($\chi^2(1)=12.17, p<0.01$).
-In comparison, 78 out of 90 times people voted they would trust the explanations of human ground-truth quality.
+When asked whether they would trust the AI if there were such AI systems supporting their real-world decision-making, 35 out of 90 answered `Yes' for our system, and it is significantly better than the baseline system (21 `Yes' out of 90) ($\chi^2(1)=12.17, p<0.01$).
+In comparison, 78 out of 90 times people voted that they would trust the human-annotated explanation's quality.

-As for Question 2 (``the validity of the generated explanation'') and Question 3 (``whether the generated explanation is supporting its prediction''), the human evaluation fails to suggest statistical meaning results between our system and the baseline system ($\chi^2(1)=0.06, p=0.89$ for explanation validity, and $\chi^2(1)=0.41, p=0.52$ for explanation supporting prediction).
-In summary, human participants believe our system can outperform the baseline system on the label prediction's quality and the trustworthiness of AI dimensions, but there is a large space to improve as human evaluators believes the ground-truth label and explanation quality much better than either AI systems.
+As for Question 2 (``the validity of the generated explanation'') and Question 3 (``whether the generated explanation is supporting its prediction''), the human evaluation fails to suggest statistically meaningful results between our system and the baseline system ($\chi^2(1)=0.06, p=0.89$ for explanation validity, and $\chi^2(1)=0.41, p=0.52$ for explanation supporting prediction).
+In summary, human participants believe our system can outperform the baseline system on the label prediction's quality and the trustworthiness of AI dimensions.
+Still, there is a large space to improve as human evaluators believe the ground-truth label and explanation quality is much better than either AI system.